cloud-gov/cg-site/content/docs/apps/govcloud.md

 #### Who this affects

 Any systems running in the AWS East/West version of cloud.gov.
+To find all of the apps you have access to, visit https://dashboard.cloud.gov.
+All apps that aren't moved by [TODO] will be deleted, so make sure that you or someone on your team [coordinates]({{< relref "docs/help.md" >}}) with the cloud.gov team to ensure your migration is completed as smoothly as possible.

 #### Process